-Ultimate Guide to Music Monetization
+Streaming Monetization: Ultimate Guide to Music Monetization

 Published on May 26, 2025

-Ultimate Guide to Music Monetization
+Streaming Monetization: Ultimate Guide to Music Monetization

 Streaming

-The problem with music streaming and monetization is that the revenue paid to rights-holders is capped.
-Imagine there’s $1,000 paid by Spotify to rights holders.
-That gets split between labels, artists, publishers, and songwriters.
+The second problem is that the revenue paid to rights-holders is capped.
+If there’s $1,000 paid by Spotify to rights holders.
 The most anyone can earn is 100% of $1,000, no matter how many streams are generated, because the revenue doesn't increase with streaming activity.
+Users aren’t charged based on consumption.
+They pay a flat fee for all they can eat.

 $1,000 / 1,000 streams = $1 per stream